We use some essential cookies to make this website work.

 Nominate someone for an honour or bravery award (called a gallantry award), read the New Year honours list - BEMs, MBEs, OBEs, knighthoods, outstanding achievements and contributions to public life.

 You’ll be able to register to vote if you're a British, Irish or European Union citizen.
 You can also register if you are a Commonwealth citizen, or foreign national residing in Wales or Scotland, who has leave to enter…

 Create a new petition, or search and sign other people's petitions to the UK Parliament and government

-Use this form to nominate a UK resident for a national honour by post or email.
+Use this form to nominate a UK resident for a national honour.

 Find a voluntary or paid position with public bodies, eg non-executive director, trustee, members of advisory council

 You can still register to vote even if you don't have a fixed address in the UK.

 Get on the electoral register so you can vote in elections and referendums as a member of the armed forces.

 Don’t include personal or financial information like your National Insurance number or credit card details.

 To help us improve GOV.UK, we’d like to know more about your visit today.
 We’ll send you a link to a feedback form.
 It will take only 2 minutes to fill in.
 Don’t worry we won’t send you spam or share your email address with anyone.